 This Sicily itinerary has you based in Palermo for the whole trip, taking day trips rather than moving around the island and staying in multiple places.

-You can also book a transfer with Welcome Pickups for a convenient flat fee — this may be a better option if taking public transportation when you first arrive stresses you out, or if you have a lot of luggage — but you don’t want to rent a car the entire trip.
+Booking a transfer with a reputable company like Welcome is a great option if taking public transportation when you first arrive stresses you out or if you have a lot of luggage — but you don’t want to rent a car the entire trip.

 Sicily Itinerary, Day One: Palermo’s Historic Center

 First-time visitors will want to spend at least two days exploring the Historical Center of Palermo!